nadunchandrabahu/Hack2025/README.md

-# Spoken language identification (GRN Hack 2025)
+# Spoken language identification (GRN #Hack2025)

 A tool that listens to a short audio clip and predicts which language is being spoken.
-Built during Hack 2025 for Global Recordings Network (GRN), a non-profit that records and archives speech in thousands of languages, many of them rare or endangered.
+Built during #Hack2025 for Global Recordings Network (GRN), a non-profit that records and archives speech in thousands of languages, many of them rare or endangered.

 This repository holds my part of the project: a working desktop demo that records from your microphone and names the language, plus an experiment in adapting the underlying model to GRN's own recordings.
 The rest of the team built a full web app around the same idea.